GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/6_configuring_a_scaling_study.rst

     $ ramble workspace concretize

-This will fill out the ``spack`` dictionary within your workspace configuration file.
+This will fill out the ``software`` dictionary within your workspace configuration file.
 After executing this command, your workspace configuration file might look like the following: